 Abuse Mistake: The college kids and the police simply assume that Dale is doing terrible things to Allison.
 It doesn't help that some of the college kids overhear an out-of-context conversation where Dale boasts of having "beat the crap out of" her and mentions wanting to go back to the cabin to "finish her off" (he was actually talking about how he was beating her at a trivia game).

 Book Dumb: Subverted by Dale.
-He never finished school and thinks of himself as a total idiot as a result, but he's actually extremely intelligent.
+He never finished school and thinks of himself as a total idiot as a result, but he's actually extremely intelligent and might even have a Photographic Memory.
 At the very least he's stated to always win trivia games.

 Bottomless Magazines: Something like 30 shots are fired during a stand-off scene...from a 6-shot revolver.